HEROLSA+Rome

 Tuition and Fees

 The fees charged by the College for a Dartmouth-sponsored off-campus term of study include regular tuition charges for a term at Dartmouth, service fees, as well as the specific costs established for each off-campus study locale.
 In many programs, the room and board costs tend to be higher than for a term in Hanover.
-You can view a budget sheet for this program by clicking on the appropriate term.
 The cost of transportation to and from the site is the responsibility of the student.

 Financial Aid